techstartucalgary/lifeline/README.md

 3. Upload a course syllabus
 4. Edit/Add your deadline information
 5. Go back to step 3 if needed
-6. Export your deadlines to an ICal file or Excel Productivity Tracker
+6. Export your deadlines to an iCal file or Excel Productivity Tracker